matdombrock/matdombrock.com/source/posts/adsr-env.md

 </steelsky>

 # ADSR Envelope
 This post discusses my thoughts on implementing an ADSR envelope for real-time DSP applications.
+There are many, many ways to go about this.
+I'm not claiming this is the best or perfect soution but after careful consideration, I belive this approach is the best I have found so far.

 ## Interactive Demo